Ed Miliband said his "new generation" would take Labour back to power, in his first big speech as party leader.

 "This country faces some tough choices and so do we.
 And we need to change," he said.

-"This week we embark on the journey back to power."'Boom and bust'
+"This week we embark on the journey back to power."

 Ed Miliband praised Labour's achievements in office, saying Britain was "fairer and stronger than it was 13 years ago" but said that the party had to ask how it lost five million votes between 1997 and 2010 and "shed old thinking".